-Regulatory program description 2022 status Report sections DOE Order 5400.5, Radiation Protection, was established to protect members of the public and the environment against undue risk from radiation.
+Regulatory program description 2023 status Report sections DOE Order 5400.5, Radiation Protection, was established to protect members of the public and the environment against undue risk from radiation.
 This order established standards and requirements for operations of DOE and DOE contractors.
 DOE Order 5400.5 is the primary environmental surveillance radiological applicable, relevant, and appropriate requirement for most CERCLA activities across ORR.
 It will remain in force until the individual CERCLA decision documents are reissued or revised to incorporate DOE Order 458.1.
-A dose assessment, performed to ensure the total dose to members of the public from all ORR pathways did not exceed the 100 mrem annual limit established by this order, estimated the maximum 2022 dose to a hypothetical exposed member of the public from all ORR potential exposure pathways combined would be about 3 mrem.
-Chapter 7 Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds, identifies the responsibilities of federal agencies to promote the conservation of migratory bird populations.
+A dose assessment, performed to ensure the total dose to members of the public from all ORR pathways did not exceed the 100 mrem annual limit established by this order, estimated the maximum 2023 dose to a hypothetical exposed member of the public from all ORR potential exposure pathways combined would be about 3 mrem.
+Chapter 7 DOE Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, focuses federal attention on the environmental and human health effects of federal actions on minority and low-income populations with the goal of achieving environmental protection for all communities.
+In keeping with a presidential memorandum accompanying EO 12898, NEPA evaluations for proposed actions across ORR include an analysis of environmental effects, including human health-related, economic, and social effects on minority and low-income communities.
+5.2.1.4 Executive Order 13186, Responsibilities of Federal Agencies to Protect Migratory Birds, identifies the responsibilities of federal agencies to promote the conservation of migratory bird populations.
 A memorandum of understanding entered into by DOE and the US Fish and Wildlife Service meets the requirements under Section 3 of EO 13186.
 ORR hosts numerous migratory birds that are present either seasonally or year-round.
 This memorandum, which was updated in September 2013, strengthens migratory bird conservation on ORR through enhanced collaboration between DOE and the US Fish and Wildlife Service.
 1.3.6.2 Executive Order 13834, Efficient Federal Operations, directs federal agencies to manage their buildings, vehicles, and overall operations to optimize energy and environmental performance, reduce waste, and cut costs.
-EO 13834, Efficient Federal Operations, superseded EO 13693.
+EO 13834 superseded EO 13693.
 Progress toward meeting the requirements of the EO and achieving DOE sustainability goals is summarized in this report.
 ORNL, Y-12, and ETTP all have sustainability processes and management systems to comply with the EO and subsequent federal instructions for implementing the EO.
-3.2.1 4.2.6.3 5.2.1.4
+3.2.1 4.2.6.3 5.2.1.4 Executive Order 14008, Tackling the Climate Crisis at Home and Abroad, requires agencies to develop action plans for climate change adaptation and increasing resilience at facilities and operations, and has provisions for sustainably rebuilding infrastructure, advancing conservation, encouraging sustainable agriculture and promoting reforestation.
+EO 14008 is incorporated into DOE O 436.1A along with EO 14057 and EO 14072, described below.
+This EO has provisions for achieving environmental justice through investment in marginalized communities through workforce development programs.
+UCOR aspires to attract and maintain a diverse workforce by implementing programs to increase awareness and access to environmental management careers in minority and underserved communities.
+ORNL has incorporated elements of EO 14008 in its SSP, updating its vulnerability assessment and resilience plan including actionable resiliency solutions in 2023.
+3.2.1.1, 3.3.12.3 4.2.4.3 5.2.1.4